 Oris’s Aquis collection of professional-grade divers’ watches has grown to encompass a variety of limited editions devoted to marine conservation and preservation causes (i.e., 2017’s Hammerhead), a handful of small complications like big dates and small seconds, and notably, an innovative mechanical depth gauge.
-At this year’s Baselworld, the Holstein-based brand added a chronograph to the lineup.
+At last year’s Baselworld, the Holstein-based brand added a chronograph to the lineup.
 It was a timepiece that instantly caught my eye and one that I knew I would want to review.
 Here are my impressions of the Oris Aquis Chronograph.

 To begin, as per usual, with the case, it needs to be stated up front: this is a monster of a timepiece from a size standpoint, and in profile, it suitably brings to mind a submersible of some kind.
 At 45.5 mm in diameter, it’s got the heft you’d expect of a steel watch of this girth; the wrist presence is impressive and not at all subtle.
 And yet, it never strained against any of my shirt cuffs and never felt like it was dragging my forearm down; maybe it’s the rubber strap, maybe it’s how that curved convex caseback nestles oh-so-naturally into the subtle indentation of the wrist, but once you start wearing this watch, it begins to feel like a part of you.